 This is a virtual space and everything you see and hear are merely ones and zeros, yet the emotions you go through are completely genuine.
 When being chased down by a PK (player killer), your hands will tremble and your cheeks will flush.
 When you successfully escape by boat, leaving the murderer cursing at shore, you will be grinning from ear to ear and your heart will be thumping.
 And yes, even when that sea serpent attacks you, leaving your corpse to rot out at sea, you'll frown with disappointment from having lost your treasures.
-You'll go through emotions of all kinds, but for the most part, you'll be left feeling inspired and invigorated from your game experience.
+You will go through emotions of all kinds, but for the most part, you will be left feeling inspired and invigorated from your game experience.

 Ultima Online has all the ingredients of a virtual world

 and a damn good game all rolled into one.
 Not only can you build you own house, furnish it with furniture you made

 yourself, have a profession, but you can also hunt treasures, defeat horrible monsters, solve puzzles and partake